-Our founders and board members are committed to creating more good in the world by empowering institutions, social enterprises, and entrepreneurs to create systemic change.
+Our founders, team members, and board members are committed to creating more good in the world by empowering institutions, social enterprises, and entrepreneurs to create systemic change.

 Co-Founder & Lead Cultivator